Paddles and Paddle Making

 Excellent information and well illustrated.
 Chuck's directions are highly recommended and have been used to create hundreds of Greenland paddles.
 The sizing information and woodworking tips are very good.
 This article is based on John Heath's paddle plans.

-In this free-online video, based on Chuck Holst's instructions, Matt guides you step-by-step to make your own Greenland paddle.
+In this YouTube video, based on Chuck Holst's instructions, Matt guides you step-by-step to make your own Greenland paddle.

 Gabriel Romeu compiled this extensive list of paddle dimensions from responses gleaned on the Qajaq USA forum.
 This information should be useful to anyone who needs additional information on paddle sizing.